deno-plc/vite-plugin-deno/README.md

 Use Deno for the frontend and enjoy development without the hassle of `node_modules` and package managers!

-Note: Versions older than 2.1.7 do not support Deno 2.0.
-Please update to ^2.1.7!

 ## Overview

 1. Enable Deno for the whole workspace